What to Expect in Your First Therapy Session | Dr. Peter Gleiberman, San Mateo CA

 Even after doing the legwork, starting therapy can still feel intimidating.
 That’s completely normal.
 In fact, even therapists can feel a bit nervous meeting a new client for the first time!

-Here’s a glimpse into what that first session might look like with me, Dr. Peter Gleiberman, a licensed psychologist (PSY 33347) in California.
+Here’s a glimpse into what that first session might look like with me, Dr. Peter Gleiberman, a licensed psychologist (PSY 33347) located in San Mateo, CA.

 If we’ve scheduled an in-person session, we’ve already spoken during an initial consultation phone call.
 That conversation sets the stage, and to me, the first session feels like a natural continuation of it.
 I’ll expand on what we talked about and begin gathering more context—not just about the “presenting problem” that brought you to therapy, but about who you are as a whole person.

 No matter how we begin, my goal is to support you in finding clarity, connection, and growth.
-If this sounds like a fit for you, please contact me to schedule an initial consultation.
+If this sounds like a fit for you as you consider therapy for depression, anxiety, or stress then please feel free to contact me to schedule an initial consultation.